mpaukkon/Microsoft365Dev/Articles/How to use Teams app templates/article.md

 ## Prerequisites

 - Microsoft 365 tenant is required for installing apps.
 If you are a developer, you can get a free Office 365 Developer tenant by joining a Office 365 Developer program.
 - Depending on an app template, you may also require a Microsoft Azure subscription.
-You can get free trial subscription with xxx monthly credits here: [Azure trial subscription](https://docs)
+You can get a free trial subscription with $200 credits for first 30 days and 12 months of popular free services here: [Azure trial subscription](https://azure.microsoft.com/en-us/free/)
-- Some templates may require Power BI license, which is now included in new Office 365 Developer subscription tenants.
+- Some templates may require a Power BI license, which is now included in new Office 365 Developer subscription tenants.
 You can also use Power BI Pro trial license on your tenant.
 - Power Apps and Power Automate flows can be tested in default Power Platform enviroment created for Office 365 subscription.
 For production usage I suggest creating a separate production environment, if your organization doesn't have one already.